Private Sector Sets To Start LNG Import Before Peak Winter - UrduPoint

 Private Sector Sets To Start LNG Import Before Peak Winter

-A private sector company, which secured gas sales and marketing licence from Oil and Gas Regulatory Authority, is all set to start importing the Liquefied Natural Gas (LNG) before the advent of peak winter season, supplementing the government efforts to meet the consumers' increased demand

-ISLAMABAD (UrduPoint / Pakistan Point News - 5th Oct, 2020 ) :A private sector company, which secured gas sales and marketing licence from Oil and Gas Regulatory Authority, is all set to start importing the Liquefied Natural Gas (LNG) before the advent of peak winter season, supplementing the government efforts to meet the consumers' increased demand.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Oct, 2020 ) :A private sector company, which secured gas sales and marketing licence from Oil and Gas Regulatory Authority, is all set to start importing the Liquefied Natural Gas (LNG) before the advent of peak winter season, supplementing the government efforts to meet the consumers' increased demand.

-"We are ready and just waiting for the implementation on Legal Framework prepared by the government to facilitate private sector in the LNG import, " Chief Executive Officer of Universal Gas Distribution Company (UGDC) Ghiyas Abdullah Paracha told APP on Monday.
+"We are ready and just waiting for the implementation on Legal Framework prepared by the government to facilitate private sector in the LNG import, " Chief Executive Officer of Universal Gas Distribution Company (UGDC) Ghiyas Abdullah Paracha told APP.

 He said there were some bureaucratic snags for private import and utilization of the LNG, which would hopefully be removed at the earliest as the government believed in opening up the energy sector for private sector players.